arielchuri/forglory/forglory.md

 Episodes are usually completed in a single session.
 They may be a complete story on their own or they may link to a larger dramatic arc taking place over an entire season of 4-8 episodes.
-Episodes are made up of scenes.
+Episodes are made up of scenes which usually take place at different locations.

-Most scenes are a series of turns in which each PC may take any action they wish.
+Most scenes are a series of player turns which could be the individual cuts of a film.
 The amount of in game time that the actions take is based on the type of scene and the interpretation of the patron.

 - Standard scenes.
   The party maybe talking among themselves, or to non-player characters.
 They may be interacting with or examining the environment.
 The amount of time taken is usualy of little consequence.